-A new year means a fresh start!
-Starting an exercise program is an excellent health conscious choice on many people's New Year's resolution lists.
+The Christmas season is upon us and this means that New Years resolutions are not far behind.
+Starting an exercise program will likely be on many people’s resolution lists.
 Below are some helpful tips to help you stick with an exercise program.

 Make Exercise Safe: An exercise that may be considered safe for one individual may not be safe for another due to age, physical limitations, and other health concerns.
 If you are not sure where to start, consult with an experienced and knowledgeable individual such as a personal trainer or health care provider who can assist in choosing activities that are appropriate for you.
 If you have been inactive for a period of time, gradually ease into activity and take it slow.

 Make Exercise Feel Good: Not only does exercise make you physically stronger; it also has the benefits of releasing excess tension, building self-esteem, and stimulating the body’s natural “feel good” chemicals called endorphins.
 Although there may be some initial physical discomfort when beginning a new exercise program, this may be your body’s normal response when starting a new activity and should not last more than one to two weeks.
 If discomfort or pain persists beyond this point, consult with an experienced individual to make sure the exercise you are performing is appropriate and being done correctly.

 Make Exercise Convenient: Although incorporating regular exercise into a busy life necessitates some planning and sacrifice, the health benefits can be significant.
 Regular exercise must be prioritized.
 This may require scheduling exercise into everyday routines and/or making regular exercise as convenient as possible, thereby increasing the likelihood that it remains a priority.
 Exercise does not need to be time consuming.
 Regular bouts of exercise for as little as 30 minutes a day can have a positive impact on health.